-“It’s normal to want to protect children from the pain of loss,” says Jenna Glover, PhD, a pediatric psychologist in Children's Hospital Colorado's Pediatric Mental Health Institute.
+“It’s normal to want to protect children from the pain of loss,” says Jenna Glover, PhD, a pediatric psychologist.
 “But avoiding the topic can make them feel even more alone and confused than they already do.
 It’s important to talk with kids directly about what has happened and how they feel about it.”

 “Children are resilient,” adds child life specialist Megan Fisher, BS, CCLS.
 “When they learn difficult information in a developmentally appropriate way, from a safe person, they can process the information, express their emotions and emerge stronger.”